OmarStewey/serverless-class/10_SSM Parameter Store/README.md

 (replace `[YOUR NAME]` with your name, no spaces)

-This would create a new environment called, for example, `dev-yan`, but have it use the SSM parameters from the main `dev` environment that we had configured by hand earlier.
+This creates a new environment called, for example, `dev-yan`, but it would use the SSM parameters from the main `dev` environment that we had configured by hand earlier.

 To generate a new `.env` file for this environment, we can run